Quantumly controlled measurement, Hermitian conjugation and normalization in matrix-manipulation algorithms: Extensions of matrix encoding technique

 \section{Extensions of matrix encoding technique}

+{ Both extensions of matrix-manipulation algorithms represented in Secs.\ref{Section:HC} and \ref{Section:norm} are based on the modification of matrix encoding into the initial state of a quantum system.
+Therefore, we first recall the matrix encoding into the initial state of the matrix-multiplication algorithm \cite{ZQKW_2024,ZBQKW_arXive2024} (the initial sate for the matrix-inversion algorithm \cite{ZBQKW_arXive2024} can be modified similarly). }

-The matrix encoding implemented in the algorithms for matrix manipulations proposed in Ref.\cite{ZQKW_2024} (see also appendix in (\cite{ZBQKW_arXive2024}) )uses two quantum subsystems $R$ and $C$ whose basis states label the rows and columns associated with each element $a_{jk}$ (complex in general) of the $N\times N$ matrix $A=\{a_{jk}: j,k=0,\dots,N-1\}$.
+The matrix encoding implemented in the algorithm for matrix multiplication uses two $n$-qubit quantum subsystems $R$ and $C$ whose basis states label, respectively, the rows and columns associated with each element $a_{jk}$ (complex in general) of the $N\times N$ matrix $A=\{a_{jk}: j,k=0,\dots,N-1\}$, $N=2^n$.
 Thus, the matrix $A$ is encoded as follows:

 with the following normalization condition for the pure state of a quantum system: